wolfv6/keybrd/doc/keybrd_library_user_guide.md

 For active high:
 * Add an external 10k pull-down resistor to each read pin.
 * Orient diodes with cathode (banded end) towards the read pins.
-* Instantiate the scanner in the sketch with strobeOn HIGH, like this:
+* Instantiate the scanner in the sketch with activeState HIGH, like this:
 ```
 Scanner_uC scanner(HIGH, readPins, readPinCount);
 ```